 The gas and electricity regulator Ofgem will arrange for your account to be transferred to a new supplier.

 There won’t be a break in your energy supply when it’s transferred over, but you might end up paying higher energy prices.

-Your new energy supplier will contact you with details or your new energy deal, and other arrangements as applicable.
-They will also tell you what’s going to happen to your credit balance withyour old supplier – which should be protected.
+Your new energy supplier will contact you with details of your new energy deal, (and other arrangements as applicable).
+They will also tell you what’s going to happen to your credit balance with your old supplier – which should be protected.